Finding a person of interest from the Investigation task

 Filters for the Investigation task in Genetec Operation showing a person of interest search with other filters selected.

-4. From the Thumbnail size list, select an appropriate thumbnail size to optimize the search results review process.
+4. From the Thumbnail size list, select an appropriate thumbnail size for reviewing the search results.

-5. Review the results to find your person of interest, and then select video thumbnails to see more details and options.
+5. Review the results to find your person of interest.

 Investigation task in Genetec Operation showing a person of interest search with a video selected and side pane open showing more details.